matloff/fastStat/README.md

 the inventor of the generalized method of moments won the Nobel Prize in Econoomics in 2013 that developing that method.

-## Lesson ESTDISTRS:  Estimating Entire Distributions
+## Lesson ESTDISTRS:  estimating entire distributions

 Recall the *cumulative distribution function*` (cdf) of a random variable